 A social setting characterizes the St. Croix between Highway 8 and the High Bridge where you can find big vistas and group campsites.
 You will need a free camping permit to spend the night in this zone.

 Camping PermitYou can obtain this free camping permit by printing out an application to mail or fax to the St. Croix National Scenic Riverway.
 A permit will be mailed to you.
-Or stop by the St. Croix River Visitor Center to get a permit in person.
+You can also stop by the St. Croix River Visitor Center to get a permit in person.
 You do not need this permit if you camp in state park campgrounds, but state park permits may be required.

 St. Croix Maps 8 & 9 show detailed locations of campsites.

 Open campfires are allowed only in metal fire rings.
 The cutting of live vegetation is strictly prohibited.
 Dead and down wood may be collected from shoreline areas, but not from islands.
 To prevent the spread of emerald ash borer, possession of firewood that originates more than 25 miles from the location where it will be used is prohibited.
 Campfires must be out and cold before you leave the site.